MjKamma/alx-low_level_programming/0x14-bit_manipulation/README.md

 This project is all about bit maunipulation in C programming Language.
-The codes compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89.File 0-binary_to_uint.c is a function that converts a binary number to an unsigned int.
+The codes compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89.

+File 0-binary_to_uint.c is a function that converts a binary number to an unsigned int.

 File 1-print_binary.c is a function that prints the binary representation of a number.